AdaCore/gnatstudio/docs/users_guide/extending.rst

 For example, color themes are a convenient way to change all colors in GPS simultaneously to predefined choices such as strongly contrasted colors or monochrome.
-You can also have key themes, defining a set of key bindings, for example to emulate other editors.
+You can also have key themes defining a set of key bindings that, for example, emulate other editors.

 You can activate any number of themes simultaneously via the preferences dialog (:menuselection:`Edit --> Preferences`), which contains a list of